George McGovern: Post-Senate life and 1984 presidential campaign

 McGovern did not mourn leaving the Senate.
 Although being rejected by his own state stung, intellectually he could accept that South Dakotans wanted a more conservative representative; he and Eleanor felt out of touch with the country and in some ways liberated by the loss.
-Nevertheless, he refused to believe that American liberalism was dead in the time of Reagan; remaining active in politics, in January 1981 he founded the political organization Americans for Common Sense.
+Nevertheless, he refused to believe that Liberalism in the United States was dead in the time of Reagan; remaining active in politics, in January 1981 he founded the political organization Americans for Common Sense.
 The group sought to rally liberals, encourage liberal thinking, and combat the Moral Majority and other new Christian right forces.
 In 1982 he turned the group into a political action committee, which raised $1.2 million for liberal candidates in the 1982 U.S. congressional elections.
 McGovern shut the committee down when he decided to run again for president.

 McGovern also began teaching and lecturing at a number of universities in the U.S. and Europe, accepting one-year contracts or less.
-From 1981 to 1982, McGovern replaced historian Stephen Ambrose as a professor at the University of New Orleans.
+From 1981 to 1982, McGovern replaced historian Stephen E. Ambrose as a professor at the University of New Orleans.
 McGovern also began making frequent speeches, earning several hundred thousand dollars a year.
 McGovern attempted another presidential run in the 1984 Democratic primaries.
 Friends and political admirers of McGovern initially feared the effort would prove an embarrassment, and McGovern knew that his chances of winning were remote, but he felt compelled to try to influence the intraparty debate in a liberal direction.
 Freed from the practical concerns of trying to win, McGovern outlined a ten-point program of sweeping domestic and foreign policy changes; because he was not seen as a threat, fellow competitors did not attack his positions, and media commentators praised him as the "conscience" of the Democratic Party.